MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 If you’re using sales fulfillment workflow, use the Sales Fulfillment Order/Invoice Setup window to set up an unlimited number of fulfillment order IDs and invoice IDs, which you can use for different situations.
 For example, you can set up separate fulfillment order IDs or invoice IDs for wholesale, retail, and catalog customers.
 When you enter a fulfillment order or an invoice in the Sales Transaction Entry window, you can select the type of fulfillment order or invoice from the list of fulfillment order IDs and invoice IDs you’ve set up.

 If you’re not using sales fulfillment workflow, the window name will be Sales Invoice Setup.
-Refer to *Setting up invoices* on page 38 for more information.
+Refer to *Setting up invoices* for more information.

 #### To set up fulfillment orders or invoices